juliarn/EmoteRecognizer/README.md

 *  requests
 *  discord.py

-Now you can start the discord bot:
+Start the discord bot via:
 ```bash
 $ python discord_bot.py
 ```
-You should use a recent python version.
+A recent python version like 3.7.3 is required.

 You can now use the !emote command on your discord to validate an emote.